WEHI-Proteomics/tfde/README.md

 # otf-peak-detect
 This is the repository for Daryl's PhD project about on-the-fly detection of peptide features in timsTOF data.

-There are a few approaches to feature detection here.
+There are a couple of approaches to feature detection here.

 #### All-Ion
 A DIA pipeline using intensity descent to find features in ms1.
 [This diagram](https://github.com/WEHI-Proteomics/otf-peak-detect/blob/master/documentation/pipeline%20schematic.png) explains the steps in the pipeline.
 Code is [here](https://github.com/WEHI-Proteomics/otf-peak-detect/tree/master/original-pipeline).

-#### Infusini Method
-A DDA pipeline using PASEF's isolation windows to detect features in ms1, and using the fragments of the precursors selected by PASEF to associate ms2 spectra with those features.
-Code is [here](https://github.com/WEHI-Proteomics/otf-peak-detect/tree/master/pda).

 #### YOLO feature detection
 Training a YOLO object detection ANN to detect features in ms1 frames.
 Intended to be used on the instrument at run-time to select precursors to fragment.
 Code is [here](https://github.com/WEHI-Proteomics/otf-peak-detect/tree/master/yolo).